twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGRIDFORM** – Shows an interface for viewing and setting grid options.
 * **TGUIDELINEMODIFYFORM** – Shows a dialog to modify guidelines.
 * **TGUIDELINESFORM** – Shows an interface for viewing and setting guidelines options.
 * **TIMPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Shows a dialog to import glyph data in fgd files to the font (**Tools: Import Glyph Data...**).
-Recent versions only opens glyph data for one glyph.
+Recent versions limits this feature to only one glyph.
 * **TINSERTGLYPHFORM** – Shows a dialog to insert glyphs to the font.
 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts.
-Version 10.1.0.2272 (2016-12-20) & below has a delay not in recent versions.
+Version 10.1.0.2272 (2016-12-20) & below has a delay which is not present in recent versions.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Shows a dialog to manage kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 8.0) – Views or edits the old `KERN` table (not the GPOS kerning tables) in the font (replaced with `TOPENTYPEDESIGNERFORM` in version 7.0 & above).